 - Have many sexual partners.

-- Use birth control pills for a long time.
+- Use birth control pills for a long period of time.

 - Have many children.